crizstian/book-store/client/README.md

 The Book Store example counts with 3 views:

 - Home
+a) This section can search a book querying our database through the search form, making the query by calling our API.

 - Browse catalog
 a) This section shows the books catalog